 Logging Policy: 4-day deletion period (not exactly “zero logging”)

-X-VPN claims to enforce a strict no-logging policy.
+X-VPN claims to enforce a strict no-logging policy according to their website.
 While that sounds nice, it may not actually be 100% true.
 Some VPNs like to bend the facts a bit and claim not to log anything while still doing it in practice.

 X-VPN’s logging policy goes so far as to say there’s no logging at all aside from a few small pieces of information that can be used for optimization and development purposes.
 These are supposedly deleted after 4 days and include: